aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

 # Module 01 - Unit 6 Configure DNS settings in Azure

 ## Lab Overview
-In this lab, you will configure DNS name resolution for Contoso Ltd. You will create a private DNS zone named contoso.com, link the VNets for registration and resolution, and then create two virtual machines and test the configuration.
+This lab will guide you through configuring DNS name resolution in Azure for Contoso Ltd. The objective is to set up a Private DNS Zone, link it to multiple virtual networks (VNets), and test the configuration by creating virtual machines (VMs).
+You will ensure that your Azure resources can correctly resolve DNS names within a private network using the created DNS zone.

 ## Lab Objectives